We’re here to lend a helping hand, to offer a shoulder to lean on, to provide a listening ear.

 As a teaching hospital, UK offers the opportunity for seminary students and clergy of all faiths to continue to learn how to provide pastoral care in a hospital setting.
 In order to apply, please complete an application found on the ACPE website under CPE application.

-Please also download and complete the application for the Spring 2018 CPE Intern Program or the Summer 2018 CPE Intern Program.
+Please also download and complete the application for the Summer 2019 CPE Intern Program or the Fall 2019 CPE Intern Program.

 To learn about more clinical pastoral education (CPE) please visit the ACPE website.